-Delighted to see this ‘demonstrating digital’ project shortlisted as a finalist for the Scottish Charity Awards (Awards event: Friday 25th September 2020).
-Now in its 14th year, the Scottish Charity Awards highlight the best, most innovative and effective charity organisations and individuals from the past year, and celebrate those who make a difference in our communities.
+Together we are winners!
+Simon Community Scotland and Carezapp won the Scottish Charity Award for ‘demonstrating digital’ (25th Sep 2020).
+The awards highlight the best, most innovative and effective charity organisations and individuals from the past year, and celebrate those who make a difference in their communities.

 Simon Community Scotland’s life saving digital health solution is the first of its kind in the UK and alerts staff when someone is overdosing.
 Following an increase in deaths from drug overdoses at their services the team worked with service users and partners to develop a system using radar and mattress sensors to monitor vital signs, and there have been no deaths since the project started.